Sequential Change Detection Under Markov Setup With Unknown Prechange And Postchange Distributions: Performance Bounds

-$\overline{E_1}(S)$ is the smallest bound on the average no.of differently distributed samples observed before stopping, guaranteed irrespective of behaviour of samples before the change.
-To study the behaviour of \(\overline{E}_{1}(M(\gamma) \, | \, x_1^{n_0})\), first have to investigate the characteristics of \({E_0}(M(\gamma))\), which is the expected time after which the algorithm detects a change and stops the test for the no source change case.
+To investigate the behaviour of \(\overline{E}_{1}(M(\gamma) \, | \, x_1^{n_0})\), we first study the characteristics of \({E_0}(M(\gamma))\), which is the expected time after which the algorithm detects a change and stops the test for the no source change case.
 Ideally, this has to be \(\infty\) as the algorithm should not detect a change when there isn’t any.

-\textbf{Theorem 3 \cite{bansal1986}:} Lorden’s Theorem was extended for stationary and ergodic processes \( (\mu_0, \mu_1) \) satisfying Berk's mixing conditions (2.16),(2.17) such that,
+\textbf{Theorem 3 \cite{bansal1986}:} Lorden’s Theorem was extended for stationary and ergodic processes \( (\mu_0, \mu_1) \) satisfying Berk's mixing conditions (15), (16) such that,